The Morning Briefing: Let's Hope Georgia Voters Realize 2021 Was One Big, Stupid Mistake

 Anyone, even dogs, can speak.
 Only the truly extraordinary can adroitly manipulate language for fun and profit.
 I marvel with sadness at anyone who fails to understand the genius of an abridge too far, combining sine qua non with non sequitur.
 I guess not enough Catholic schooling...
 I don't know if you've explored The Firesign Theater, an LA comedy troop from the 60s & 70s, but I'm sure you'd love their use of homonyms, another interesting blend of homosexual and hymn, I think.
 Personally I've been a long-time follower of Dennis Miller, metaphorically speaking, the simile samurai.

 I can't take credit for that.
 One of our astute regulars came up with Sine Qua Non Sequitur back in 2021, but I don't remember who!
-If you're still reading the MB, please drop me a note and I'll make sure that I don't forget again.
-Cat's out of the bag though, now, I've been comfortable with crowdsourcing for a while.
-Back the the PJTV days, my show Kruiser Control was named by an L.A. friend of mine.
+If you're still reading the MB, please drop me a note, and I'll make sure that I don't forget again.
+Cat's out of the bag, though.
+Now, I've been comfortable with crowdsourcing for a while.
+Back in the PJTV days, my show Kruiser Control was named by an L.A. friend of mine.
 And yes, I remember The Firesign Theatre.

 Jim in Texas gets me: